-Parameters determining conditions for staging/de-staging the pumps.
+Parameters determining conditions for staging/destaging the pumps.

-25-40 Ramp-down Delay
+25-40 Ramp Down Delay

 Range: Function:

-10.0 s [0.0 - When adding a fixed-speed pump controlled

-120.0 s] by a soft starter, it is possible to delay the

-ramp-down of the lead pump until a preset

-time after the start of the fixed-speed pump to

-eliminate pressure surges or water hammer in
+10.0 s [0.0 - 120.0 s] When adding a fixed speed pump controlled by a soft starter, it is possible to delay the ramp down of the lead pump until a preset time after the start of the fixed speed pump to eliminate pressure surges or water hammer in the system.
+Only to be used if Soft Starter [1] is selected in 25-02 Motor Start.

-the system.

-Only to be used if Soft Starter [1] is selected in

-25-02 Motor Start.

-25-41 25-41 Ramp-up Delay

-Range: Function:

-2.0 s [0.0 - 12.0 s] When removing a fixed-speed pump controlled by a soft starter, it is possible to delay the rampup of the lead pump until a preset time after the stopping of the fixed-speed pump to eliminate pressure surges or water hammer in the system.
+25-41 Ramp Up Delay Range: Function: 2.0 s [0.0 When removing a fixed speed pump controlled 12.0 s] by a soft starter, it is possible to delay the ramp up of the lead pump until a preset time after the stopping of the fixed speed pump to eliminate pressure surges or water hammer in the system.
 Only to be used if Soft Starter [1] is selected in 25-02 Motor Start.